psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 ### Using Brackets

-You should use Brackets to edit the template files; just select Filer &gt;&gt;&gt; Open folder
+You should use Brackets to edit the template files; just select File &gt;&gt;&gt; Open folder

 Brackets has several features that will make your job easier.
 It automatically color-codes different properties to help you understand the code, and it offers prompts as you begin typing.
 For example, if I type `<div>` in an HTML file, it will automatically generate the closing `</div>` tag.
 Or if I type the letter "b" in a CSS file, it will suggest a variety of properties starting with that letter.